Using the TinyMCE rich text editor in Bryntum Grid

 Bryntum components have UI elements called widgets that you can add to your project interface.
 These widgets, such as Button, DatePicker, and RichTextField, are instances of classes that extend the base Widget class.

 The RichTextField widget is an interface class designed to be used with rich text field editors like TinyMCE.
 It uses a div as the input field, which rich text editors use as their target element.
 However, RichTextField isn’t used directly.
-Instead, we’ll use it as a base class to create a rich text editor-specific class.
+Instead, we’ll use it as a base class to create a class specific to the rich text editor.

 Let’s create a TinyMCE input field widget.

-Create a lib folder in the src folder, then create a TinyMceField.js file within src/lib and add the following lines of code to it:
+Create a lib folder in the src folder.
+In src/lib, create a TinyMceField.js file and add the following lines of code to it:

 import { DomHelper, GlobalEvents, RichTextField } from '@bryntum/grid';